davidterins/electron-auto-update-api/README.md

   }
 ```

+## Development

 If using the API for a private repository and want to avoid specifying your GitHub token within the source code, run:

 ```dotnet
 dotnet user-secrets set "APIKey" "YourGHToken"
 ```

-## Development

-Just start the application.
+Start the application.
 Debug and test your endpoints with Swagger https://localhost:5004/swagger/.

 ## Deploy the api as a containerized application to Heroku